gingerbeardman/EasyReply/README.md

 Add a Reply Button to each post/comment.

-Modification of existing plugin to fix the following bugs:
+Modification of the existing plugin to fix several bugs:

 - Previously it would stop working if the textarea was edited.
 - It now uses val() rather than html() to check or modify the textarea contents.
 - The animate() call has also been changed to work more reliably.

+## Changelog
+1.1, modification of the existing plugin to fix several bugs
+1.0, initial release by andelf

 ## Details
 See [http://vanillaforums.org/addon/easyreply-plugin](http://vanillaforums.org/addon/easyreply-plugin)